NYU student accuses roommate of stealing over $50,000 worth of clothes, handbags and jewelry, court documents say

 Agapov, who completed her freshman year at New York University earlier this summer, noticed around May 1 that some of her belongings were missing, court documents show.
 On the same day, she allegedly discovered a receipt written to her roommate Fung, who is from Old Tappan, New Jersey.
 The suit alleges the receipt was from the luxury consignment store The RealReal and listed some of the allegedly stolen items.

+In a statement, The RealReal said all consignors are required to sign an agreement confirming they have the right to sell the items and that the items aren't stolen.
+The company said it was working with local authorities on the matter of Agapov's lawsuit and had released all requested information.

+"If we receive any information that items might be stolen, we act fast by removing them from the site and starting an investigation," a company spokesperson said.
+"We also advise the alleged victim to file a police report and we work with law enforcement and other legal authorities."

-Fung's legal team, Agapov's legal team, and The RealReal did not immediately respond to CBS News' request for comment.
+Fung's legal team and Agapov's legal team did not immediately respond to CBS News' request for comment.

 At Agapov's request, Fung allegedly signed onto her RealReal account and showed her the items listed for sale.
 According to the suit, they included a Solange Azagury 18K ruby ring worth $23,765, a Celine Nanno tote worth $3,300 and a Chanel purse worth $4,000.